Research

 In Preparation.

 Abstract: In string theory, elementary particles are represented by vibrational modes of a string.
 Strings interact through various joining and splitting processes, and the probabilities that certain scattering processes occur are given by string scattering amplitudes.
 When computing a low-energy expansion of these string scattering amplitudes, coefficient functions arise that are automorphic functions appearing as solutions to various differential equations and whose expressions involve combinations of Eisenstein series on an arithmetic quotient of the exceptional group E_8.
 The first few solutions to these differential equations are known on SL_2(R).
 We describe work toward a spectral solution in the SL_3(R) case.
-This project was initiated at the Rethinking Number Theory 3 workshop and is in collaboration with Holley Friedlander, Kim Klinger-Logan, Manish Pandey, and Runqiu Xu.
+This project was initiated at the Rethinking Number Theory 3 workshop and is in collaboration with Holley Friedlander, Kim Klinger-Logan, and Manish Pandey.

 Talks.